GoogleChrome/web.dev/src/site/content/en/blog/performance_tool_score_diffs.md

 # Conclusion
 It's important that performance scores aren't fetishized; they are meant to be signals for the general health of your page/site, and to help you isolate where to optimize and to diagnose issues.

-For more information about performance check out the <a href="https://web.dev/fast">'Fast load times'</a> collection on web.dev.
+For more information about performance check out the [Fast load times](/fast) collection.